-Projects which will provide affordable housing and support services to low-income or homeless veterans.
+Projects which will provide affordable housing and support services to lowincome or homeless veterans.

-PHA-Owned Units | 24 CFR 983.51(e) and 983.59
+PHA-Owned Units [24 CFR 983.51(e) 983.59, and Notice PIH 2015-05]

-A PHA-owned unit may be assisted under the PBV program only if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the PHA-owned units were appropriately selected based on the selection procedures specified in the PHA administrative plan.
-If the PHA selects a proposal for housing that is owned or controlled by the PHA, the PHA must identify the entity that will review the PHA proposal selection process and perform specific functions with respect to rent determinations and inspections.
+A PHA-owned unit may be assisted under the PBV program only if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the PHAowned units were appropriately selected based on the selection procedures specified in the PHA administrative plan.
+If the PHA selects a proposal for housing that is owned or controlled by the PHA, the PHA must identify the entity that will review the PHA proposal selection process and p independent entity must determine the rent to owner, the redetermined rent to owner, and reasonable rent.
+Housing quality standards inspections must also be conducted by an independent entity.

-In the case of PHA-owned units, the initial contract rent must be approved by an independent entity.
-In addition, housing quality standards inspections must be conducted by an independent entity.
+In the case of PHA-owned units, the term of the HAP contract and any HAP contract renewal must be agreed upon by the PHA and a HUD-approved independent entity.
+In addition, an